LuminosoInsight/code-sample-term-counting/README.md

 to make any simplifying assumptions necessary to get a basic version of the script up and running; for example, you don't need to treat "script" and "scripts" as the same word.
-If you get something working early, consider exploring any ways you can see of making the output more meaningful.
+If you get something working early, consider exploring any ways you can see of improving the output format or making the output more meaningful.

-Document your design and your decisions (in comments and/or a readme file), including how to run your program and your tests.
+Document your design and your decisions (within the code and/or in a readme file) including how to run your program and your tests.
 Explain any fixes or enhancements you'd like to make to the script if you had more time.

 If you want a file to test with, we recommend using a plain text formatted